Name: Olga Koeva

 3. What are some languages you’d like to learn in the future?

-Firstly, I would like to learn Chinese (Mandarin).
-It is an important language nowadays because China tends to become one of the largest economies in the world.
+Firstly, I would like to learn Japanese.
+It is an important language nowadays because Japan is one of the largest economies in the world.
 I like the melody of the Chinese language as well and I think that learning a tonal language would be an interesting experience to me as a musician.
 Furthermore, I would like to learn Turkish because it is also very melodic and laconic as well.
 In Bulgarian, we have many Turkish words and it is impressive how one single word can express as much as a whole sentence can express in Russian and Bulgarian.
 Due to this phenomenon, Turkish would be worth learning.
 Moreover, I would like to complete the North Germanic language group by learning Icelandic and maybe Faroese.
 Finally, it would be interesting to learn Greek, Finnish and Hungarian due to their melody, unique grammar and vocabulary which are not similar to any other languages.

 4. So let’s be honest, what’s the sexiest language?